BroMantasy | Explaining Why Stories Work

 Books Don't Fail Readers.
 Expectations Do.

-We break down the stories that get mislabeled, misjudged, or overlooked, and explain why they're worth your time.
+We break down the stories that get mislabeled, misjudged, or overlooked.